charlesschaefer/bitcointrade.js/README.md

 # poloniex.js

+**NOTE: Rewritten in ES6 with little deps. see github.com/askmike/poloniex.js**

 An (unofficial) Node.js API client for the [Poloniex][poloniex] cryptocurrency exchange.

 The client supports both public (unauthenticated) and private (authenticated) calls to the [Poloniex API][poloniex-api].